pactus-project/PIPs/PIPs/pip-32.md

   2. Revisal of block rewards and recipients.
   3. Coin allocation revisal.

-### Validator Considerations

-This proposal should not affect validators in any way, they will continue to receive 1 coin per block as a reward.

-### Block Rewards

-Block rewards are to increase from 1 coin per block to 1.2 coins per block.
-1 coin to be sent to the block proposer and the remaining 0.2 to be divided among the reserve wallets.

 ### Reserve Wallets

 The team currently holds 4 reserve and 2 hot wallets, they are described below with balances.